bparanj/crystal/questions.md

 Without any arguments, a program reads from the standard input and writes to the standard output.

 Programs can be combined by using pipes.
 It can take output of the program on the left and feed it as input to the program on the right.
 Diagram.

-What is job control in Linux?
-What is command line editing in Linux?

 grep loginname /etc/passwd